SwissOpenEM/swissopenem.github.io/_posts/2025-01-13-oscem-newsletter.md

 thumbnail-img: https://raw.githubusercontent.com/osc-em/.github/refs/heads/main/profile/assets/img/oscem_logo_236x300.png
 ---

 _OpenEM is happy to be a contributor to the Open Science Community for Electron Microscopy (OSC-EM).
-The following newsletter was sent out to OSC-EM members, but I wanted to reshare it with the OpenEM community and invited interested parties to join us._
+The following newsletter was sent out to OSC-EM members, but we wanted to reshare it with the OpenEM community and invited interested parties to join us._

 Dear OSC-EM members,